Does Page Speed Matter in SEO?

 |

-Published in SEO
+Published in Resources

 User Experience: Speed is Key

-In fact, studies have shown that users expect websites to load in under two seconds, and if it takes longer, they'll likely move on.
+Slow loading pages can quickly frustrate visitors to your site, causing them to leave before it even finishes loading.
+In fact, studies have shown that users expect websites to load in under two seconds, and if it takes longer, they'll likely move on (raise your hand if you're guilty of this).

-• Better engagement: If users have a sense that their actions will be met with prompt and responsive results, they’ll be more likely to spend time browsing and clicking around.
+By working on your page speed, you can keep your users happy and engaged, leading to better engagement and higher conversion rates.
+If users have a sense that their actions will be met with prompt and responsive results, they’ll be more likely to spend time browsing and signing up.

-• Competitive advantage: Page speed can be a way to set yourself apart from the competition.
+Page speed can also be a way to set yourself apart from the competition.
 Tell potential site visitors that you have a fast site and then back it up.
+A website with good user experience reflects positively on your business and can enhance the overall reputation of your real estate brand.

-Speed is a Ranking Factor
+Is Speed a Ranking Factor?

-Although initially introduced as its own ranking factor, Google later grouped page speed with Page Experience among its list of systems for determining placement in search results
+Although initially introduced as its own ranking factor, Google later grouped page speed with Page Experience among its list of systems for determining placement in search results.
+However, in April 2023, Page Experience was removed entirely from the list of ranking systems.
+Understandably, some confusion ensued within the SEO community.
+Google then followed up, explaining that ranking systems looked at “a variety of signals that align with overall page experience”.

 But what does “align” mean?
 Was page speed, along with other experience factors, simply correlated with ranking success rather than a driver of it?
 This had some people doubting whether page speed was ever a ranking factor at all.

 As he explained, factors like page speed were indeed ranking factors, they just weren’t part of a separate Page Experience system.
 They were instead signals being used by a variety of other systems.
+The key message was clear: By improving your page speed, you'll improve your chances of ranking higher in search results.
 You can read more about how Google evaluates page experience here.

 How To Check Your Website Speed